Nam Nguyen

 About me

 I received the B.Eng. degree (Hons.) in Electronics and Communications Engineering from Posts and Telecommunications Institute of Technology, Hanoi, Vietnam, in 2021; and the M.Sc. degree (Hons.) in wireless communications from Oregon State University, United States, in 2024.
-Currently, I am a Ph.D. student in Electrical and Computer Engineering at Department of Electrical Engineering and Computer Science, Oregon State University, advised by Prof. Thinh Nguyen.
-My research focuses on information theory, machine learning, rate-distortion-perception representation for lossy compression (rate-distortion-perception theory), neural data compression (image/video coding), and wireless communications.
+I am currently pursuing a Ph.D. in Electrical and Computer Engineering, with a minor in Artificial Intelligence, at Department of Electrical Engineering and Computer Science, Oregon State University, advised by Prof. Thinh Nguyen and Prof. Bella Bose.
+My research focuses on neural data compression (image/video coding), machine learning, information theory, rate-distortion-classification representation for lossy compression, and high-perceptual image denoising via diffusion-based generative compression.

 For more details, please refer to Publications and CV.
 If you are recruiting and are interested in my profile, feel free to send me an email at nguynam4@oregonstate.edu.
 Resume [PDF]